BAJAJ BROKING

 Here’s a list of situations where paying a self-assessment tax is necessary

-• The assessment done to pay advance tax was inaccurate resulting in the undermining of any additional income
+• The assessment done to pay advance tax was inaccurate, resulting in the undermining of any additional income.

-• TDS calculation was not done accurately by evaluating all types of income
+• TDS calculation was not done accurately by evaluating all types of income.

-• A taxpayer who is a salaried employee might have additional income through investments or trade that did not make it into his income list while determining TDS and advance tax
+• A taxpayer who is a salaried employee might have additional income through investments or trade that did not make it into his income list while determining TDS and advance tax.

-These are the situations under which a taxpayer has to pay SAT.
+• These are the situations under which a taxpayer has to pay SAT.
 Remember that any tax exemption promised through investments and trade is taken into consideration before calculating SAT liability.

 Implications of an Inaccurate Self-Assessment

 Now that you have understood the concept of Self Assessment Tax, you have a clear picture that it is a mandatory tax that has to be paid before filing income tax returns for the financial year.
-In case you have failed to pay the SAT or have miscalculated your SAT, the income tax returns you file will be declared defective leading to multiple tax complications and penalties.
+In case you have failed to pay the SAT or have miscalculated your SAT, the income tax returns you file will be declared defective, leading to multiple tax complications and penalties.

 You can refer to section 139 (9) of the Income Tax Act, to examine the provision carefully.

-What is the Difference Between Self-assessment and Advance Tax?
+Difference Between Self-assessment and Advance Tax

 Advance tax is different from a self assessment tax as the former talks about an advance payment done against your tax liabilities allowing you to pay as you earn to avoid the burden of making a big payment at once.
 Apart from the fundamental difference, an SAT differs from an advanced tax in multiple other ways.
 Take a look at the table for a clear understanding: